SilvaOz/PB-Calculator/README.md

 The project is currently in development, and new features are expected to be added in the future.

-## Functionality and Aplications Demo
+## Functionality and Applications Demo

 You can see a demo of the project at [this link](https://silvaoz.github.io/PB-Calculator/).